 1) All Officers and Board Members, whose term will expire in the year of the election, shall automatically become candidates for reelection unless they refuse.

 2) The number of candidates on the ballot shall not be less than 1.5 times the number to be elected for any office.

 3) Geographic area shall be considered in selecting nominees in the interest of statewide representation but shall not be a mandatory restriction.

-1) A ballot shall be mailed at least 30 days prior to the election, which will be held on the last day of the State Shoot.
+1) A ballot shall be mailed or e-mailed at least 30 days prior to the election, which will be held on the last day of the State Shoot.

 3) The ballot may, from time to time, contain questions of interest to the membership of MSA as directed by the Board.

 4) Complete and unbiased instructions shall accompany the ballot.

 1) The official ballot, or a reasonable facsimile that is legible and complete, may be used to vote.